Isuzu Bellett 1600GTR (1969)

 Equipment Leaves Little to Be Desired

 One feature that deserves special mention is the addition of outlet vents on the rear fenders to improve cabin ventilation.
 These are not limited to the GTR, but have been adopted across the entire Bellett range except for the 1300 series.
-In practice, however, their effect is not particularly noticeable.
+In practical use, however, their effect is not particularly noticeable.

-In this regard, the GTR caused no discomfort even when driven over rough surfaces, let alone on paved roads, and there was never any sense of the ride becoming punishing.
+In this regard, the GTR caused no discomfort when driven over rough surfaces, let alone on paved roads, and there was never any sense of the ride becoming punishing.

 Will It Become the Darling of the Racing World?